CelestialTrace/Phantom/README.md

   - similar to resume of normal training we create directory to place the saved model
   - set up configuration file: change resume to True and specify the load_path.
 And specify to use the poisoned dataset within TorchSSL/phantom_data that we added into TorchSSL

-- to evaluate model on a clean test set use model_evaluation.y
+- to evaluate model on a clean test set run python model_evaluation.y
   - it's specify to load model named latest_model.pth that we upload to google colab
+  - the model has to be the resnet28-2 architecture.
+And saved as latest_model.pth